-In addition to filing the chapter 9 petition itself, the municipality must file a number of pleadings in order to initiate the bankruptcy case.
+In addition to filing the chapter 9 petition itself, the municipality must file several pleadings in order to initiate the bankruptcy case.
 These include the following:

 Creditors List-This is a list of all persons who may assert a claim against the municipality.
-The Bankruptcy Code defines the term "claim" very broadly, and the municipality should include each and every person that may assert a claim, even if the municipality believes that a given claim is specious.
+The Bankruptcy Code defines the term "claim" very broadly, and the list should include each and every person that may assert a claim, even if the municipality believes that a given claim is specious.

 List of Creditors Holding the 20 Largest Unsecured Claims-This list contains more detail than the general list of creditors, including the requirement that contact persons and phone numbers be listed.
-The list is used by the United States Trustee to solicit creditors to join an official committee or committees.5 anticipates that one or more creditors or parties in interest will object to the claim of eligibility, the pleadings and declarations will need to be more extensive than in a case where eligibility is unquestioned.
+The list is used by the United States Trustee to solicit creditors to join an official committee or committees.5

-Pleadings Establishing Eligibility-The Bankruptcy Code contains a number of eligibility requirements, and the municipality must prove that it satisfies each one.
-It does so by submitting a pleading and declarations.
-If the municipality
+Pleadings Establishing Eligibility-As discussed above, the Bankruptcy Code contains several eligibility requirements, and the municipality must prove that it satisfies each one.
+It does so by submitting a memorandum of law and supporting declarations and exhibits thereto.
+If the municipality anticipates that one or more creditors or parties in interest will object to the claim of eligibility, the pleadings and declarations will need to be more extensive than in a case where eligibility is unquestioned.